FrancescaPeru/project-site/report.md

 #### SUGGESTION:

-To enrich ArCo, it would be useful to add a single entity that represents the entire complex with its own IRI and to link it to the corresponding entity on DBpedia (https://dbpedia.org/resource/Santo_Stefano,_Bologna) by using the property owl:sameAs.
+To enrich ArCo, it would be useful to add a single entity that represents the entire complex with its own IRI and to link it to the corresponding entity on DBpedia [IRI DBpedia Basilica di Santo Stefano](https://dbpedia.org/resource/Santo_Stefano,_Bologna) by using the property owl:sameAs.

 ### Step 4